-As of December 31, 2015, the Company had an accumulated deficit of \$207,240 and has incurred losses and negative cash flows from operations since inception.
+As of December 31, 2016, the Company had an accumulated deficit of \$210,575, and until 2016, had incurred losses and negative cash flows from operations since inception.
 To date, the Company has dedicated most of its financial resources to research and development, sales and marketing, and general and administrative expenses.

 The Company has been dependent on raising capital from the sale of securities in order to continue to operate and to meet its obligations in the ordinary course of business.
-The XTRAC and VTRAC businesses, which were acquired on June 22, 2015, have had positive cash flows from operations prior to the acquisition.
-Management believes that its cash as of December 31, 2015 combined with the anticipated revenues from the sale of the Company's products will be sufficient to satisfy its working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with its existing operations through the first quarter of 2017.
+Management believes that its cash and cash equivalents as of December 31, 2016 combined with the anticipated revenues from the sale of the Company's products will be sufficient to satisfy its working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with its existing operations through the next twelve months following the filing of this Form 10-K.